Dhivyno/MouseHelper/README.md

 - OpenCV-python

-- AutoPy    (WARNING: AutoPy seems to install only in python 3.8.10, I have tried it in 3.10.4 but an error is thrown which is not related to pip so I presume it's a legacy dir problem)
+- AutoPy    (*WARNING*: AutoPy seems to install only in python 3.8.10, I have tried it in 3.10.4 but an error is thrown which is not related to pip so I presume it's a legacy dir problem)

 - Time